 - You can read our review of the Dave Smith Prophet-6 here.

-Below, please take a moment to view some of the best-selling synthesizers currently available on Amazon (and then see how well they compare to the OB-6 as you progress through this review)
+Below, please take a moment to view some of the best-selling synthesizers currently available online (and then see how well they compare to the OB-6 as you progress through this review)

 OB-6 & Prophet 06: Different, But Somewhat Similar

 On the Dave Smith Instrument website, they put together a PDF document that puts all of their instruments side by side spec-wise so you can see any notable differences.
 When you review this document, you will notice how the Ob-6 and the Prophet 6 stack up similarly.